Statistical Methods Seminar Description

-Overview: This summer institute is an intensive short course on the principles and practice of program evaluation and cost-effectiveness and cost-benefit analysis.
+Overview: This summer institute is an intensive short seminar on the principles and practice of program evaluation and cost-effectiveness and cost-benefit analysis.
 Topics include program theory, needs assessment, monitoring progress and measuring outcomes, cost-effectiveness vs. cost-benefit analysis, time and discounting, sensitivity analysis and risk analysis, and SEM and decision tree extensions of cost-benefit analysis.

 - Program theory